-- Stipend Support: $29,000 for the 2016-2017 academic year.
-The stipend for the 2017-2018 academic year will be $30,000.
+- Stipend Support: The stipend for the 2018-2019 academic year is $31,000.
 The stipends of students who are successful in applying for individual fellowships covering at least 75% of their stipend receive a $2,000 supplement to their stipend for the length of the award.
 This PDF provides a summary of the financial support provided by the GDBBS and its programs.

 - Tuition Scholarship: $62,700 for the 2018-2019 academic year.
 The tuition scholarship covers 100% of the cost of tuition.
 Students are responsible for paying their student fees (about $400 per semester) unless otherwise covered by a fellowship.
 Click here for details on tuition and fees (a PDF with tuition and fees is on the right in the More Information section, under "Tuition, Fees, and Scholarships").